oliviadelonca/Nested-Sampling/README.md

 # Nested Sampling — Marginal Likelihood Estimation

-In this notebook, I implement and study the Nested Sampling algorithm (Skilling, 2006) for approximating the marginal likelihood (Bayesian evidence).
-I base myself on the theoretical analysis of Chopin & Robert (2009).
+This notebook implements and studies the Nested Sampling algorithm (Skilling, 2006) for approximating the marginal likelihood (Bayesian evidence).
+It is based on the theoretical analysis of Chopin & Robert (2009).

 > Reference article: [Chopin & Robert (2009), arXiv:0801.3887](https://arxiv.org/pdf/0801.3887)